able-app/docs/icebox/atomic assets.md

 ### Modules

-Relatively complex groupings of components with a specific purpose are considered modules.
-A Sign In/Sign Up module or navigation drawer would be considered a module.
-Modules can also be thought of as self-contained and sellable, to those building their own solutions.
+Relatively complex groupings of components, with a specific purpose, are generally considered to be modules.
+A GridView (listing of graphics in a grid) or a navigation drawer would be considered a module.
+Modules can also be thought of as self-contained single purpose design objects.

 ### Layouts